aws-quickstart/cdk-eks-blueprints/docs/teams/emr-eks-team.md

 # EMR on EKS Team

-The `EMR on EKS Team` implements the `ApplicationTeam` and allow the EMR on EKS team to manage the namespace where the virtual cluster is deployed.
-This team MUST be used by in conjuction with EMR on EKS AddOn.
+The `EMR on EKS Team` extends the `ApplicationTeam` and allow the EMR on EKS team to manage the namespace where the virtual cluster is deployed.
+This team **MUST** be used by in conjuction with EMR on EKS AddOn.

 The EMR on EKS Team allow you to create a [Virtual Cluster](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/virtual-cluster.html) and job Execution Roles that are used by the job to access data in Amazon S3, AWS Glue Data Catalog or any other AWS resources that you need to interact with.
 The job execution role are scoped with IRSA to be only assumed by pods deployed by EMR on EKS in the namespace of the virtual cluster.
 You can learn more about the condition applied [here](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/iam-execution-role.html).